codingriri/codingriri/README.md

-# 👋 Hi, I’m x — Welcome to my GitHub!
+# 👋 Hi, I’m Riri — Welcome to my GitHub!

 I’m a passionate full-stack developer with experience in web, mobile, and cloud development.
 I love building clean, scalable solutions and contributing to open-source projects.
 Always learning, always coding.